-Dynamic range represents a huge problem of current radioastronomical receivers.
-This parameter is enforced by everywhere present humans made EMI radiation on RF frequencies.
-The modern radio astronomy receiver must not be saturated by this high levels of signals but still needs to have enough sensitivity to see faint signals from natural sources.
-Dynamic range is limited either by the construction of analogue circuitry in receiver or by the digitalisation unit.
-The maximal theoretical dynamic range of ADC could be estimated from ADC bit depth using a following formula (1)
+The dynamic range represents a huge problem of current radioastronomical receivers.
+This parameter is enforced by humans present everywhere and creating electromagnetic inference (EMI) radiation on radio frequency (RF) band.
+The modern radioastronomy receiver must not be saturated by these high levels of signals but still needs to have enough sensitivity to see faint signals from natural sources.
+The dynamic range is limited either by the construction of the analog circuitry in the receiver or by the digitization unit.
+The maximal theoretical dynamic range of analog-to-digital converter (ADC) could be estimated from ADC bit depth using a following formula (1)

-$$D.R.[dB] = 20 \cdot \log(2^n) \tag{1}$$
+$$D.R. \left[ dB \right] = 20 \cdot \log(2^n) \tag{1}$$

-The formula (1) gives values shown in table below 1.1.
+The formula (1) provides values shown in Table 1.1 below.